cbharadwaja/code-researcher/README.md

 ```powershell
 python researcher.py --codebase ./my_project --question "How does authentication work?"
 ```
+The `researcher.py` script orchestrates a Code Research agent using the OpenAI Agents SDK.
+It indexes the specified codebase and answers your question by searching and reading relevant files.

 ## References
 - [Code Researcher: A Generalist Agent for Automated Code Research (arXiv:2506.11060)](https://arxiv.org/abs/2506.11060)